The Medical Program

 Accommodation & Meals

-Volunteers on this incredible program are accommodated in a fully equipped and comfortable Volunteer House in the pleasant residential area of Greater Kailash (colloquially known as ‘GK’) in South Delhi.
+Volunteers on this incredible program are primarily accommodated in one of two fully equipped and comfortable Volunteer Houses (adjacent to one another) in the pleasant residential area of Greater Kailash-1 (colloquially known as ‘GK-1’) in South Delhi.
+A safe neighbourhood popular amongst local Delhites and visitors alike for its markets and restaurants.

 Rooms are shared by up to 4 volunteers in dormitory style (bunk) or single beds.
 Bathrooms have western-style facilities with hot showers and air-conditioning is provided for comfort in the summer months.
 Bed linen is provided so volunteers need only bring personal toiletries and towels.
 A laundry pick-up service is available from the Volunteer House for very reasonable rates.
 Super easy!